Home » Water Filtration » Water Filter Systems » Compare Whole House Iron Filters for Well Water Filtration

 The best way to remove iron from water is by installing an iron filter.

-If your well water supply has a reasonable amount of iron (up to 7 ppm), the number one product on our list, the Springwell WS1, will do the job efficiently and for years on end.
-On the other hand, if iron is present in your water in excessive amounts, it’s best to invest in a stronger filtration system like the SoftPro IronMaster or the Matrixx Infusion System.
+If your well water supply has a reasonable amount of iron (up to 7 ppm), then the SpringWell WS1 iron removal system, will do the job effectively and for years on end.

 What is the average price of an iron water filter?